hagau-ioan/classicSwiftOneIos/ClassicSwiftOne/ClassicSwiftOne/documentation/readme.md

 - Using the concepts of scene and scene nodes.
 Ex: SKScene, SKSpriteNode (project 14)
 - Bounds(dim. of the picture), Layer(surface of animation, style), frame (the picture on the wall)

+# SPLASH SCREEN

+- There is no fix idea how to implement this.
+However there are two ways: through .plist setting or through the *LaunchScreen.storyboard.

 # Swift UI

 - [View Inspector](https://github.com/nalexn/ViewInspector) - for SwiftUI instrudmentation test

+# Live Activities (Widgets)

+- https://medium.com/kinandcartacreated/how-to-build-ios-live-activity-d1b2f238819e - usualy working with push notification system.

 # COCOAPODS (reopen the project from workspace not from the project)